MattKotsenas/MattKotsenas/src/render/posts/powershell-dynamicproxy-indexers.html.md

  - .net
 ---

+> UPDATE: This issue is now [tracked in uservoice][uservoice].
+If it's affecting you, please upvote!

 ## Prerequisites

 As I usually like to do, here's the prerequisites for the article.
 Instructions and techniques likely apply to other versions, but if you're having problems replicating my results, ensure your environment matches.